heini208/fault_detector_spot/documentation/System_Design.md

-Nav2 itself is configured via the [`nav2_spot_params.yaml`](..%2Fconfig%2Fnav2_spot_params.yaml) file, which disables AMCL and the map server, subscribes directly to RTAB‑Map’s `/map` topic for the global costmap, and uses multi-source obstacle layers (depth cameras and, when available, base lidar) to build local and global costmaps suitable for Spot’s omnidirectional base.
+Nav2 itself is configured via the [`nav2_spot_params.yaml`](..%2Fconfig%2Fnav2_spot_params.yaml) file, which disables AMCL and the map server, subscribes directly to RTAB‑Map’s `/map` topic for the global costmap, and uses multi-source obstacle layers (depth cameras and, when available, base LiDAR) to build local and global costmaps suitable for Spot’s omnidirectional base.

 ---

 ## 10.9 Landmark-based relocalization

-Because the system runs without a lidar and relies on visual SLAM, initial pose estimation and recovery from large localization errors remain challenging.
+Because the system runs without a LiDAR and relies on visual SLAM, initial pose estimation and recovery from large localization errors remain challenging.
 To mitigate this, the mapping subsystem integrates the **LandmarkRelocalizer** (see also Section 5.4):

 - Landmarks stored in the map JSON (via `RTABHelper.add_pose_as_landmark()`) provide “true” tag poses in the `map` frame.